Links

 • Don't use fixed wait times

-• Optimize tests structure - write smaller tests
+• Optimize test structure - write smaller tests

 • Keep tests isolated - use fresh, clean data before each test